The Difference Between ROVs and AUVs

 - Keep crew members safe: ROVs let crew members stay on board the ship, where they are safe and dry.
 The underwater vehicle can easily perform the tasks a diver would usually carry out, such as gathering samples or collecting materials.

-AUVsConsider these benefits of using an AUV.
+Advantages of AUVsConsider these benefits of using an AUV.

 - Can go into shallow areas: An AUV can be small enough to make its way into areas that might be too shallow for a research ship to travel into.